 Doux: more than 5% sugar or more than 50 g/L residual sugar

 These are the sweetest of the sparklers.
-Interestingly, this style used to be the most popular sweetness level in Champagne during the 18th and 19th century.
-We currently do not have any ISC sparkling wines made in this style.
+Interestingly, this style was the most popular sweetness level in Champagne during the 18th and 19th century.
+We currently do not have any ISC sparkling wines in this style.